-Within Palenque there are a number of hotels that have pools and sun loungers.
-A lot of them will let you use their pool as long as you purchase something from the bar or restaurant, a pretty good trade!
+Within Palenque, there are a number of hotels that have pools and sun loungers.
+A lot of them will let you use their pool as long as you buy something from the bar or restaurant, a pretty good trade!

 Hotel Maya Tulipanes Palenque is a great option for this.
 Entrance is free, their drinks are very reasonably priced and there’s not only a pool but a hot tub.

 You’ll really feel like you’re treating yourself at this hotel, but without paying an extortionate price.
 You can speed up the relaxing process with a delightful massage at the onsite spa facilities or simply enjoy a drink at the bar.

 As you splash around in the lagoon-style pools, you’ll be able to hear the monkeys cry in the jungle trees all around you.
 Alternatively, you can enjoy the jungle symphony whilst enjoying dinner in one of the two restaurants.